 Selection

 KSM candidates have to undergo an exceptionally intense 3-year training course.
-In the process of training, candidates master the knowledge and skills necessary for naval commandos: diving, parachute jumping, rock climbing, counter-terrorism training, boat, and ship navigation.
-As a rule, only 30 percent of candidates join the rank of KSM servicemen.
-To date, KSM is considered one of the most highly trained special units of the German army.
+In the training process, candidates master the knowledge and skills necessary for naval commandos: diving, parachute jumping, rock climbing, counter-terrorism training, and boat and ship navigation.
+As a rule, only 30 percent of candidates join the rank of KSM service members.
+To date, KSM is considered one of the German army’s most highly trained special units.

 Weaponry and gear

-KSM has at its disposal the most modern equipment and weapons available in the West.
-From equipment for diving missions to equipment and weapons for hostage rescue missions, combat divers mainly use HK416 as their primary weapon while at their disposal as sidearms are Glocks and SIGs.
+KSM has the most modern equipment and weapons available in the West.
+From equipment for diving missions to weapons for hostage rescue missions, combat divers mainly use HK416 as their primary weapon while at their disposal as sidearms are Glocks and SIGs.
+They also have various submachine guns at disposal, including HK MP7, MP5, and UMP models.

 very interested in getting a copy of the year book from when my husband was in the forces starting in 1953 with Cor.
 Aron BAnks He was one of the first to gon to Germany with the 10th Special Forces